 4. Setting your rates

-How much you’ll earn as a freelance writer is like asking how long is a piece of string?
+How much you’ll earn as a freelance writer is like asking how long is a piece of string.
 It varies greatly.

 Set your rates fairly and competitively, but know your worth.
 Calculate how much you’d like to be earning each month, and how many hours, and try to find a reasonable figure that is in accordance with current market rates.
-As you gain experience and secure more long-term figures, remember that your income will naturally grow and stabilise.
+As you gain experience and secure more long-term figures, remember that your income will naturally grow and stabilize.

 Where to find freelance jobs?